 How Are Other Organizations Using NFPA 1600?

-Any organization can benefit from using NFPA 1600 to steer emergency management program development requirements.
-Leaders can easily adapt the standard to fit the unique needs of organizations in any industry, size, and location.
+Any organization can benefit from using NFPA 1600 to guide the development of emergency management program requirements.
+Leaders can easily adapt the standard to fit the unique needs of organizations in any industry, size, or location.

 Colleges and universities, for example, are using NFPA 1600 to ensure campus safety and build progressive emergency management programs that cover everything from active shooter preparedness to wildfire evacuations.
-And in the years since the catastrophic 1994 Northridge earthquake that impacted access to critical patient care, Cedars-Sinai Medical Center in Los Angeles has applied the lessons learned to strengthen their emergency management program.
-Specifically, they have used NFPA 1600 to address the three essentials needed to ensure health care is available during emergencies: safeguarding human resources, building business continuity management programs, and protecting physical resources.
+And in the years since the catastrophic 1994 Northridge earthquake, which disrupted access to critical patient care, Cedars-Sinai Medical Center in Los Angeles has applied the lessons learned to strengthen its emergency management program.
+Specifically, they have used NFPA 1600 to address the three essentials for ensuring health care is available during emergencies: safeguarding human resources, building business continuity management programs, and protecting physical resources.

 Organizations are not legally obligated to follow NFPA 1600, but its flexibility has led to rapid adoption.
-Even FEMA recommends that organizations—both public sector and private sector—voluntarily adopt the standard because they think it’s the best available; there’s hardly a better endorsement for the efficacy of the NFPA 1600 standard.
+Even FEMA recommends that organizations—both public sector and private sector—voluntarily adopt the standard because it’s the best available; there’s hardly a better endorsement of the NFPA 1600 standard’s efficacy.

-Since the standard is not prescriptive—it addresses emergency management program requirements, rather than how to achieve them,—the resources required to adhere to NFPA 1600 are unique to each organization’s capabilities, characteristics, and objectives.
-This means NFPA is suitable for any organization—including those with constrained resources or where a single person performs the duties of disaster preparedness.
+Since the standard is not prescriptive—it addresses emergency management program requirements rather than how to achieve them—the resources required to comply with NFPA 1600 are unique to each organization’s capabilities, characteristics, and objectives.
+This means NFPA is suitable for any organization—including those with constrained resources or where a single person performs the disaster preparedness duties.
 Businesses can (and should) still use it as the model by which to develop their emergency operation plans.

 Revamping Your Emergency Management Plan

-Every company, regardless of size, will face critical events that impact their employees and their operations.
+Every company, regardless of size, will face critical events that impact its employees and its operations.
 The difference between companies that can weather these events and those that cannot comes down to preparation and risk management.
-Efforts put into developing an effective, modern emergency management program can make all the difference.
+Efforts to develop an effective, modern emergency management program can make all the difference.

-By adhering to the expert guidelines set forth in NFPA 1600, organizations can develop a robust emergency management plan.
+By adhering to the NFPA 1600 expert guidelines, organizations can develop a robust emergency management plan.
 This will help them keep employees safe, ensure good business continuity planning, and minimize customer impact in times of crisis.